-Tip 2: Take advantage of boxing day sales
+Tip 2: Take advantage of Black Friday, Cyber Monday, and Boxing Day sales

 Boxing Day sales are a big deal in Canada.
 Boxing Day is a national holiday on December 26.
 It’s typically a time to spend with family or friends that you may not have had a chance to see on Christmas Day.
 It’s also a day that marks the start of deep-discount sales as stores begin to get rid of extra stock.